 Signs and Symptoms of Distemper in Dogs

-Canine distemper causes symptoms in multiple body systems, including the gastrointestinal tract, respiratory tract, and the brain and spinal cord.
-The appearance of symptoms and course of distemper can be variable, ranging from very mild illness to fatal disease.
+Canine distemper causes symptoms in multiple body systems, including the gastrointestinal tract, respiratory tract, brain, and spinal cord.
+The appearance of symptoms and the course of distemper can be variable, ranging from very mild illness to fatal disease.
 Any of the following may be present:

 - Fever.
 Often one episode a few days after infection that may not be noticed, followed by a second episode a few days later when the other symptoms begin to show up.